Skindergade 6

 Skindergade 6 is an 18th-century property situated on Skindergade, off the shopping street Købmagergade, in the Old Town of Copenhagen, Denmark.
 It was listed in the Danish registry of protected buildings and places in 1950.
 Former residents include the later Governor-General of the Danish West Indies Peter von Scholten, composer Hardenack Otto Conrad Zinck, linguist Rasmus Rask and clockmaker and politician Henrik Kyhl.
 Skindhuset, a retailer of leather products, is based in the building.

 History

 17th to 18th century

 In the late 17th century the site was part of a larger property.
 In 1689 it was listed as No. 26 in Klædebo Quarter and occupied by assistant pastor at Trinitatis Church, Poul Andersen Holm.
-Holm served as assistant pastor at the church from 1665–1697.
+Holm served as assistant pastor at the church from 1665 to 1697.
 The property was among buildings in the area destroyed in the Copenhagen Fire of 1728.
 The property was subsequently divided into what is now Skindergade 6 and Skindergade 8.
 The current building on the site was constructed in 1730–1734 for tailor Johan Krøyer.
 As of 1756 the property was owned by tailor Niels Hansen Bunck and listed as No. 25.
 The perpendicular wing of the building was constructed sometime between 1667 and 1754.